Samuel04-png/loansage/SUPABASE_SETUP.md

 ## 🎯 What Supabase Features Are Used?

-Your LoanSage project uses the following Supabase services:
+Your TengaLoans project uses the following Supabase services:

 1. **🔐 Authentication (Supabase Auth)**
    - User registration and login